learn-co-curriculum/dsc-image-classification-with-mlps/README.md

 ## Why deep representations?

 Deep representation are really good at automating what used to be a tedious process of feature engineering.
 Not only would modelers need to have complex programming and analytical skills, they would also often require domain knowledge in order to manually build features that would then be passed on to a regression or classification algorithm.
-With deep representations, this time consuming process is often severly diminished.
+With deep representations, this time consuming process is often severely diminished.

 For example, the deep layers of a neural network for computer might look like this: